vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ## Starting the actual app

 We can use `functional_test.py` to guide the development of the todo app.
-This can be as simple as using comments to write a walkthrough the app's features by an imaginary user.
+This can be as simple as using comments to write a walk-through the app's features by an imaginary user.
 This is a variation on
 "[Readme driven development][blog:RDD]" theme.